 All incidents and complaints should be reported in writing to ensure appropriate investigation and action: the Incident Report Form on the Downloads page may be used.

-SMG now has an open access fibre connection to the internet installed by Octotel.
-If you want to investigate fibre to the home options, the ISPs who are associated with Octotel can be found here: https://www.octotel.co.za/isp
+SMG has an open access fibre connection to the internet installed by Octotel.
+The ISPs who are associated with Octotel can be found at https://www.octotel.co.za/isp

-Additional internet infrastructure cannot be added to the building.
+No further internet infrastructure can be added to the building.
 For more info please read the summary available here.

 The A block pedestrian entrance may be unmanned between midnight to 6am.
 If you require access and do not have an access tag please report to B block.